A New Chapter for Irwin: Joining Forces with FactSet

 These factors have led to rapid and pronounced drops in the share prices of several companies of varying market capitalizations who may be directly (or indirectly) affected by the headwinds presently facing the market.
-While the direct financial impact of a share price decline may be obvious to many, this article explores in further detail the many other (less obvious) ways in which your share price can affect your company.
+While the direct financial impact of a share price decline may be obvious to many, this article explores in further detail the many other (less obvious) ways in which your share price can affect your company and stakeholders within it.

 Rightly or wrongly, observers and participants in the capital markets tend to associate a company’s share price performance as a proxy for the quality of the products and/or services it provides.
 Rapid declines in share price may lead to the perception that there has been a material deterioration in the quality of said products/services being offered, which can create additional challenges for companies in areas such as sales, marketing, and product management.
 It can also indirectly affect a company’s ability to compete effectively.